-STOP/RESET This button places the module into its Stop/reset mode.
+STOP/RESET 0 This button places the module into its Stop/reset mode.
 This will clear any alarm conditions for which the triggering criteria have been removed.
 If the engine is running and this position is selected, the module will automatically instruct the changeover device to un-load the generator ('Load transfer' becomes inactive (if used)).
 The fuel supply will be removed and engine will be brought to a standstill.
 Should a remote start signal be present while operating in this mode, a remote start will not occur.
-MANUAL MM This mode is used to allow manual control of the generator functions.
+202 MANUAL l UID This mode is used to allow manual control of the generator functions.
 Once in Manual mode the module will respond to the start (I) button and start the engine and run off load.
 If the engine is running off-load in the Manual mode and a remote start signal becomes present, the module will automatically instruct the changeover device to place the generator on load ('Load transfer' becomes active (if used)).
 Should the remote start signal then be removed the generator will remain on load until either the 'STOP/RESET' or 'AUTO' positions is selected.
-AUTO AUTO This button places the module into its 'Automatic' mode.
-This mode allows the \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ module to control the function of the generator automatically.
+4 AUTO ↓ AUTO This button places the module into its 'Automatic' mode.
+This mode allows the module to control the function of the generator automatically.
 The module will monitor the remote start input and once a start condition is signalled the set will be automatically started and placed on load ('Load transfer' becomes active (if used)).
 If the starting signal is removed the module will automatically transfer the load from the generator and shut the set down observing the stop delay timer and cooling timer as necessary.
 The module will then await the next start event.
-For further details, please see the more detailed description of 'Auto Operation' earlier in this manual.
-START This button is only active in MANUAL \(\sum \) mode.
-Pressing this button in manual mode will start the engine and run off load.
-If the engine is running off-load in the Manual mode and a remote start signal becomes present, the module will automatically instruct the changeover device to place the generator on load ('Load transfer' becomes active (if used)).
-Should the remote start signal then be removed the generator will remain on load until either the 'STOP/RESET' or 'AUTO' positions is selected.
+For further details please see the more detailed description of 'Auto Operation' earlier in this manual.
+TEST This button places the module into its ' Test ' mode.
+This mode allows the operator to perform an 'on load' test of the system.
+Once in Test mode the module will respond to the start (I) button and start the engine and run on load ('Load transfer' becomes active (if used)).
+The generator will continue to run on load until Auto mode is selected.
+Then, If the starting signal is removed the module will automatically transfer the load from the generator and shut the set down observing the stop delay timer and cooling timer as necessary.
+The module will then await the next start event.
+For further details please see the more detailed description of 'Test Operation' earlier in this manual.
+START This is the standard of the standard (III) This button is only active in MANUAL or TEST mode.
+Pressing this button in manual or test mode will start the engine and run off load(manual) or on load (test).

-FRONT PANEL CONFIGURATION
+7 FRONT PANEL CONFIGURATION